-Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+Abdominal aortic aneurysm screening

+A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.

 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.

+Abridge\

-Cost-sharing may apply for other services you receive during the visit.
-Prior authorization rules apply Abridge Abridge is a smartphone-based application that allows members to record physician office visit conversations.
+Abridge is a smartphone-based application that allows members to record physician office visit conversations.
 Abridge defines medical terms and automatically detects key points like medication instructions for later review.
-Conversations can be securely shared with family members and caregivers. \$0 copayment To start using Abridge please go to abridgeapp.com/scan .
+Conversations can be securely shared with family members and caregivers.

+To start using Abridge please go to abridgeapp.com/scan.
 Contact Member Services for more information (phone numbers are printed on the back cover of this document).
-This benefit does not apply to your maximum out-of-pocket amount.